Edible Bowl

 .jpeg)

 We had a unique process for this project—we sketched and prototyped simultaneously, going back and forth between the two.
 We actively tested each iteration by putting it in our hands to see if it worked.
 Since usability, experience, and providing confident guidance were key to this project, creating mock-ups early in the process was especially helpful.
-We created design through making.
-To support the collaboration of our team, I created and managed the space for sharing daily prototypes to improve the efficiency of our working process.
+We created the design through making.

 How to use the device